Autonomous-Drone-Racing-Lab/lsy_drone_racing/README.md

 All configuration is done via a config file as shown `controller_config/`.
 Default values are not supported and all values must be set.
 If unsure just use the values as provided here

 ## Execution
 Run the code via `python scripts/sim.py` providing all relevant information as command line arguments.
-At leas always provide the `config` and the `controller_config`
+The default configurations uses optimized parameters for the level3 environment.
+If you want to provide your own configurations, you shoud at least provide your own `controller_config` and the environmnent (`config`) that you want to test in.

-To test a controller over many runs and collect results, you can use `python scripts/kaggle.py`, where you must add the desired configuration within the file
+To test a controller over many runs and collect results, you can use `python scripts/kaggle.py`.
+This file does not have as nice of a command line interface, rather you must provide all configurations within the variables at the top of the file.
+The pre-defined config is the same as before (level 3).